prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 This fan looks absolutely awesome, and performs well, too.
 The fan comes in blue, red, white, and black, and the fan's [CFM](https://www.lumens.com/how-tos-and-advice/what-is-cfm.html){: target="_blank"} ranges from 12 to 75.

 As far as noise goes, the fan is very quiet.
-At its lowest speed it will only emit 16 dBa, and at maximum RPMs the fan emits around 37 dBa.
+At its lowest speed it will only emit 1wA6 dBa, and at maximum RPMs the fan emits around 37 dBa.

 **Features:**

 * **Magnetic Levitation Bearing:** Lower noise, higher performance, and a longer lifespan
 * **Custom Rotor Design:** The perfect balance betweeen high airflow and high static pressure, operating perfectly no matter the circumstance
 * **Color Customization:** You can choose the color of your fan's rubber corner pieces to match the rest of your build's color scheme, not to mention the fan's ultra-bright LEDs mounted to the center rotor.
-* **

 According to Corsair, “if NASA designed a computer case fan – this would be it."
 The fan has an extensive range of speed control, ranging from 400 RPM to 2400 RPM, and static pressure from 0.2 to 4.2 mmAq.

+In summary, not only does this fan keep your PC nice and cool, it does so quietly, and it looks great in the process.

 ## Best 140mm Case Fans